aws-samples/aws-appsync-calorie-tracker-workshop/2_neptune_stack/README.md

 4. Choose the Service Name `com.amazonaws.region.s3`.

 > Note:
->   Please make sure the console region is correct.
+>   Please make sure you choose the correct AWS region is correct.

 5. Choose the VPC that contains your Neptune DB instance.